jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 > radius of the channel...Since most open-channel flows involve water (which has a fairly small viscosity) and have relatively large characteristic
 > lengths, it is uncommon to have laminar open-channel flows.

+The hydraulic radius R_h is defined as R_h = A/P where A is the area of the cross-section and P is the wetted perimeter (the length of the perimeter of the of the cross section in contact with the fluid).

  * Gravity is a key element